robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 <br/>

-> *Energy price in Europa will decrease if Europe stops to adopt sanctions against Russia, start to have with Russia diplomatic and commercial relationship and stop financing Ukraine to fight against Russia?*
+> *Energy price[s] in Europa will decrease if Europe stops to adopt sanctions against Russia, start to have with Russia diplomatic and commercial relationship and stop financing Ukraine to fight against Russia?*

 The report does not explicitly discuss the potential impacts of lifting sanctions on Russia or resuming full diplomatic and commercial relations.
 However, it does emphasize that the loss of Russian energy—particularly natural gas—has created a significant energy cost burden on Europe.
 While it acknowledges that Europe's energy prices have risen sharply as a result, the report focuses on the long-term need for Europe to move towards secure, low-cost, and clean energy sources to avoid continued reliance on fossil fuels, including Russian supplies.